ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 #### Guest View

 By default, Interview guests will just see the host's camera in their web browser.
 If you'd rather have guests see the entire show, select <samp>Broadcast</samp>.
 This is useful if the guests need to see other content in the show, such as other guests.
-However it can also be distracting, as the guests will see themselves with a slight delay.
+However,  it can also be distracting, as the guests will see themselves with a slight delay.